SubhadityaMukherjee/AI-knowledge-base/posts/KB/quotes.md

 - "What is overfitting?
 When your model is somehow very sensitive to the small random unimportant stuff in your dataset.
-Think of it like the dataset and the model having [degrees of freedom](Degrees%20of%20Freedom.md).
+Think of it like the dataset and the model having [Degrees of Freedom](Degrees%20of%20Freedom.md).
 If both are similar, then the model will not be able to ignore even minor changes in the data.
 But if the model is much larger than the data itself then it would be able to ignore the tiny randomness"